 The urgent deployment of thousands of civilian, police and military personnel requires a large amount of logisitical support.
 Peacekeeping personnel often operate in the world's hardest-to-reach places and in countries with very little infrastructure.
 This requires most peace operations to generate their own power and use a fleet of aircraft to manage logistics which emit greenhouse gases and potential soil pollution.

 Large operations also generate a lot of solid waste and require potable and non-potable water, subsequently producing wastewater.
 These waste products, if not handled correctly, can negatively impact the host country's environment.

-In some areas like Darfur or Chad, where water is a scarce resource, the local community may see the UN mission as a resource competitor.
+In some places like Darfur and northern Mali, where water is a scarce resource, the local community may see the UN mission as a resource competitor.